Hans von Marées

 Hans von Marées (24 December 1837 – 5 June 1887) was a German painter.

 Initially specialising in portraiture he later turned to mythological subjects.
 He spent the last years of his life in Italy.

 Life

-Marées was born into a banking family at Elberfeld, part of Wuppertal since 1829, in Germany.
+Marées was born into a banking family at Elberfeld, part of Wuppertal since 1829, in the Kingdom of Prussia.
 In 1847 his family moved to Koblenz, where he was educated at the Gymnasium (grammar school).
 From 1853 to 1855 he studied at the Berlin Academy, and in 1854 he entered the studio of the painter and printmaker Carl Steffeck.
-He served in the military in 1855–7, after which he moved to Munich where he met Franz von Lenbach.
+He served in the military ifrom 1855 to 1857, after which he moved to Munich where he met Franz von Lenbach.